awesomerank/awesomerank.github.io/lists/JustServerless/awesome-serverless.md

 - [Migrating Node.js app to serverless](https://www.raymondcamden.com/2017/08/14/migrating-from-a-node-app-to-serverless) - How to migrate an existing Node.js app to a serverless architecture.
 - [Serverless autocomplete with OpenWhisk](https://medium.com/openwhisk/serverless-autocomplete-with-openwhisk-49b9fec1eaab) - How to write a serverless autocomplete service and deploy it to OpenWhisk.
 - [Create complex workflows with AWS Step Functions](https://agilevision.io/blog/serverless%20architecture/2017/02/12/easily-create-complex-workflows-with-aws-step-functions.html) - How to create complex workflows using AWS Step Functions and the Serverless Framework.
+- [AWS Lamdba deployment using Terraform](https://medium.com/build-acl/aws-lambda-deployment-with-terraform-24d36cc86533) - How to deploy AWS Lamdba functions using only Terraform.
+- [Why serverless was made for mobile development](http://www.infoworld.com/article/3214467/node-js/why-serverless-was-made-for-mobile-development.html) - How serverless technologies can aid when developing mobile applications.
+- [A data pipeline for 400 mio. podcast listens](https://medium.com/bytes-by-pippa/how-pippa-built-a-data-pipeline-for-400-million-podcast-listens-f7af6b43f26e) - How a serverless data pipeline helped Pippa to scale and cut their AWS bill in half.
+- [Building a serverless analytics service](https://sbstjn.com/serverless-analytics-with-kinesis-stream-lambda.html) - Post about the [Serverless Analytics ★3](https://github.com/sbstjn/serverless-analytics) project.
+- [Exploring Azure Event Grid](https://blog.tomkerkhove.be/2017/08/22/exploring-azure-event-grid/) - Post which shows how the new Azure Event Grid works and in which scenarios it can be useful.

 ## Screencasts